-Cloudflare is an content delivery network service act as a reverse proxy.
-It is widely used by the websites to serve content through cloudflare global network.
-When the website traffic is routed through cloudflare, the backend servers logged cloudflare ip address instead of original visitor ip address.
+Cloudflare is a content delivery network service that acts as a reverse proxy.
+It is widely used by websites to serve content through Cloudflare’s global network.
+When the website traffic is routed through Cloudflare, the backend servers logged the Cloudflare IP address instead of the original visitor IP address.

 Install mod_cloudflare for Apache

-The cloudflare provides an official module for the Apache server to capture real ip address.
-You need to enable the PPA of cloudflare module to your Ubuntu system.
+Cloudflare provides an official module for the Apache server to capture real IP addresses.
+You need to enable the PPA of the Cloudflare module to your Ubuntu system.

-Next, update Apt cache and install libapache2-mod-cloudflare package on your Ubuntu system.
+- Next, update Apt cache and install the libapache2-mod-cloudflare package on your Ubuntu system.

-Once the installation completed, restart Apache2 service and check the active modules using the following commands.
+- Once the installation is completed, restart the Apache2 service and check the active modules using the following commands.

-In this tutorial, you have learned to configure cloudflare module to Apache on Ubuntu system.
+In this tutorial, you have learned to configure the Cloudflare module to Apache on the Ubuntu system.